Here is some art and artist which I like:

 I just had to stop there and stare and keep looking at it and thinking about how the piece reflected life.

-Oliver Husain and Kerstin Schroedinger, DNCB
+Oliver Husain and Kerstin Schroedinger’s DNCB

 DNCB, or dinitrochlorobenzene, is a chemical compound that was used an experimental treatment for HIV.
-The above image is a still from the 3-channel video installation at MOCA.

 I was deeply moved by the idea of a dying man applying poison to his skin to try to live.